javacc21/javacc21/README.md

 Perhaps most importantly, the project is again under active development.

 Now that the project is active again, users can expect significant new features fairly soon.
 Given that code generation has been externalized to template files, the ability to generate parsers in other languages is probably not very far off.
 Another near-term major goal is to provide support for *fault-tolerant* parsing, where a parser incorporates heuristics for building an AST even when the input is invalid (unbalanced delimiters, missing semicolon and such).

-One by-product of the ongoing work on fault-tolerant parsing is a new ATTEMPT/RECOVER statement that is [described here](https://javacc.com/2020/05/03/new-experimental-feature-attempt-recover/).

 One way to stay up to date with the JavaCC 21 project is to subscribe to [our blog newsfeed](https://javacc.com/feed) in any newsreader.